colinmarc/colinmarc.github.com/blind.md

 “Oh, is that what you want?”
 He refused to hear the resignation in her voice, and got up on his knees, moving towards her on the couch.
 He moved to kiss her, but she held his face back gently.

 “No, no kissing.”
 This annoyed and perplexed Will, and he tried to kiss her neck, but she stopped him again, held him back.
 Instead she leaned back and took off her shirt, leaving her bra on, and guided his head downwards.
 Her skin was smooth to the touch, and covered in stretch marks, each like a weird pale scar.
 As romantically as he could, Will lightly kissed the tops of her breasts, moving downwards to the frilly edge of her bra.
 She moaned slightly as he did this, but Will wasn’t sure if it was genuine.
 Suddenly she told Will to sit back—“I give really good head,” she said—and went down on him.

+He leaned back and looked at the ceiling; distracted and uncomfortable, his mind wandered.
+Why was he here, he wondered?
+He felt like he had not made a conscious choice, had not actually decided to put himself in this position.
+It felt like his actions had been decided by some greater power.

-His mind wandered.
-This went on for about thirty minutes before they both gave up and he saw himself out.
+After thirty minutes of nothing they both gave up, and he saw himself out.
 Standing outside in the cold air, feeling a bit relieved, Will checked his phone.
 Zero texts.

 ***

-Will was walking down the hallway of a school building the next day, trailing his hand against the brick, lockers, brick, lockers, when he started thinking about the other night, and what had happened with Karen.
-Something bothered him, like a twist in his stomach, so he turned and dived and plummeted down the stairs, two, three, four steps at a time, letting the rushing air knock the thoughts out of his head.
+Will was walking down the hallway of a school building the next day, trailing his hand against the brick, lockers, brick, lockers, when he started thinking about the previous night, and what had happened with Karen.
+This bothered him, like a twist in his stomach, so he turned and dived and plummeted down the stairs, two, three, four steps at a time, letting the rushing air knock the thoughts out of his head.
 On the third flight, he tripped on someone.

 After he had steadied himself halfway down the next flight, he turned around and started spewing frantic apologies.
 The girl, who he recognized as from his math class—short, cropped brown hair, small features—waited patiently for him to finish.